 Based on that idea, a few variations of the \emph{AC} method have been introduced in the literature, and the following methods will be included in our experiments:

-\begin{enumerate} \item \textbf{Adjusted Count (AC). } As described above, we estimate the true positive and false positive rates from the training data and utilize them to adjust the output of the \emph{CC} method \citep{forman_counting_2005}. \item \textbf{Probabilistic Adjusted Count (PAC). } This method adapts the \emph{AC} approach by using average class-conditional confidences from a probabilistic classifier instead of true positive and false positive rates \citep{bella_quantification_2010}. \item \textbf{Threshold Selection Policies (TSX, TS50, TSMax, MS). } The core idea of these variations is to shift the decision boundary (e.g., classify an instance as positive if the original estimate $c(x)$ is larger than 0.7) of the underlying classifier in order to get numerically more stable \emph{AC} estimates.
-Different strategies involve using the threshold that maximizes the denominator $tpr - fpr$ (\emph{TSMax}), a threshold for which we have $fpr = 1 - tpr$ (TSX), a threshold at which $tpr \approx 0.5$ holds \emph{TS50}, or, as in the \emph{Median Sweep (MS}) method, using an ensemble of such threshold-based methods and taking the median prediction \citep{forman_quantifying_2008}. \end{enumerate}
+\begin{enumerate} \item \textbf{Adjusted Count (AC). } As described above, we estimate the true positive and false positive rates from the training data and utilize them to adjust the output of the \emph{CC} method \citep{forman_counting_2005}. \item \textbf{Probabilistic Adjusted Count (PAC). } This method adapts the \emph{AC} approach by using average class-conditional confidences from a probabilistic classifier instead of true positive and false positive rates \citep{bella_quantification_2010}. \item \textbf{Threshold Selection Policies (TSX, TS50, TSMax, MS). } The core idea of these variations is to shift the decision boundary (e.g., classify an instance as positive if the original estimate $c(x)$ is larger than 0.7) of the underlying classifier in order to make the \emph{AC} estimation in Equation \ref{eq:AC} more stable numerically.
+Different strategies involve using the threshold that maximizes the denominator $tpr - fpr$ (\emph{TSMax}), a threshold for which we have $fpr = 1 - tpr$ \emph{(TSX)}, a threshold at which $tpr \approx 0.5$ holds (\emph{TS50}), or, as in the \emph{Median Sweep} (\emph{MS}), using an ensemble of such threshold-based methods and taking the median prediction \citep{forman_quantifying_2008}. \end{enumerate}